smereczynski/SignalR-Chat/docs/architecture/system-design.md

 **Overview:**
 - Messages are immediately broadcast, then asynchronously translated in background
+- Source language is derived from sender preference (or `auto`)
+- Target languages are derived from the room language set (plus always `en`)
 - Redis-based FIFO queue with 5 concurrent workers
 - Automatic retry logic (max 3 attempts) with exponential backoff
 - Redis caching with 1-hour TTL reduces API costs by 40-60%